wilath/recipe-book/README.md

 -food types

--all above are saved to DB
+-all meta-data are are saved to DB

 -user's notifications data are loaded to display in header component

+-display of notifications

+-add shown:bool property to notification model,

+-add blog module

+-implement notifications for blog

 -and more...

 # To Do:

+-add href for notifacion leading to event, move clear to button

+-delete like notification for unlike

+-switch cross-servcie communaction from app-component to core.service.ts

 -move shopping list to userData and change shopping list module to user module

--add blog module

--display of notifications

--add shown:bool property to notification model,
+-add star rating to recipes

 -userPanel Module

--new UI and layout

 -admin rules

--switch cross-servcie communaction from app-component to core.service.ts

 -option to set an avatar for profile

+-new UI and layout